Fielding Lewis: Personal life

-Lewis' great-granddaughter Catherine Willis Gray married into the Bonaparte family of France.
+Lewis' great-granddaughter Catherine Willis Gray married into the Bonaparte-Murat family of France.
 A sixth-generation descendant, Fielding Lewis Wright, served as Governor of Mississippi.

 Death and legacy

 Lewis died in Fredericksburg in 1781 at the end of the Revolutionary War.
 Before her death in 1789, Mary Washington asked to be buried at her favorite spot at Kenmore, and her daughter Betty arranged for that.
 Betty outlived Lewis by 16 years, dying in 1797.

 In 1833 a memorial was started at Mary Washington's gravesite, but never completed.
-Following the United States Centennial in 1889, numerous historic and lineage societies were formed; the Mary Washington Memorial Association held fundraising events and commissioned a memorial for her gravesite.
+Following the United States Centennial in 1889, numerous historic and lineage societies were formed; the National Mary Washington Memorial Association held fundraising events and commissioned a memorial for her gravesite.
 It was dedicated in 1894 at Mary Washington's gravesite in a ceremony presided over by President Grover Cleveland of the United States.

 The Lewis mansion and property was later named Kenmore Plantation when purchased before the Civil War by people outside the Lewis family.
 It is now operated as a house museum, and open to the public for viewing.
 Fielding and his wife Elizabeth "Betty" Lewis are each commemorated with street names in the Ferry Farm subdivision outside Fredericksburg, with Fielding Circle and Betty Lewis Drive.

 In the late 20th century, the Kenmore Plantation purchased Ferry Farm, the property said to be George Washington's boyhood home, to keep it from being developed.

+In 1999, the Virginia Society, Sons of the American Revolution chartered the Colonel Fielding Lewis Chapter SAR representing membership in the counties of King George, Caroline, Spotsylvania, Stafford and the City of Fredericksburg.